 How DAISI assists by providing useful information

 We have a range of information services available to the public for free.
-These are currently funded by the NSW Government, Family and Community Services, through its Information and Advocacy funding stream, until 30 June 2018.
+These are currently funded by the NSW Government, Family and Community Services, through its Transitional Advocacy Funding Supplement stream, until 30 June 2020.

 To help our community members keep up-to-date with what is happening in their local area, we also have a DAISI Facebook page and distribute regular bulletins and newsletters.